rward1137/Cycles_Website/README.md

 # Cycles_Website
-This project was for my first web development class; it is a website for a bike shop.
+This project was for my first web development class; it's a webpage designed for a bike shop.